FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 ## Distribution of the target variable

-Our data contains not only cars that are for sale but people searching for a car having a certain price.
-Additionally, we have people offering damaged cars, wanting to trade their car for another or just an insanely enormous amount of money.
+Our data contains not only cars that are for sale but also cars people are searching for with a certain price.
+Additionally, we have people offering damaged cars, wanting to trade their car for another or just hoping to get an insanely enormous amount of money.
-For our use-case we gonna keep only real offerings of an undamaged car with a reasonable price between 200.- € and 50,000.- €.
+Sometimes you get lucky.
+For our use-case, we gonna keep only real offerings of undamaged cars with a reasonable price between 200.- € and 50,000.- € with a first registration not earlier than 1910.
 This is how the distribution of the price looks like.

 <figure>